Christian Democratic Party (Chile): Transition to democracy

+Logo used on advertising since 2020.

 During the first years of the return to democracy, the Christian Democrats enjoyed wide popular support.
 Presidents Patricio Aylwin and Eduardo Frei Ruiz-Tagle were both from that party, and it was also the largest party in Congress.
 However, the Christian Democrat Andrés Zaldívar lost the Coalition of Parties for Democracy 1999 primaries to socialist Ricardo Lagos.
 In the parliamentary elections of 2005, the Christian Democrats lost eight seats in Congress, and the right-wing Independent Democratic Union became the largest party in the legislative body.
 The Christian Democrats lost its influence to the socialists after Michelle Bachelet became president.

 For much of the 1990s and 2000s the party contained three main factions; "Guatones", "Chascones" and "Colorines" (lit.
 Fatsos, Disheveleds and Redheads).

 The Colorines owed their name to the hair color of Adolfo Zaldívar and were the right-wing faction of the party.
 The Chascones led by Gabriel Silber and Gabriel Ascencio were the left-wing faction and the Guatones owed their label for being "close to power" through the figures of Eduardo Frei Ruiz-Tagle and Patricio Aylwin, both of them Presidents of Chile.

 In recent years, the Christian Democrats have favored abortion in three cases (when a pregnancy threatens the mother's life, when the fetus has little chance of survival, and when the pregnancy is a result of rape), but not in any other instances, and opposes elective abortion.

 The Christian Democrats left the Nueva Mayoría coalition on 29 April 2017 and nominated then-party president Carolina Goic as their candidate for the 2017 presidential election.
 The Nueva Mayoria has struggled to remain united as differences have opened up within the coalition over approaches to a government reform drive, including changes to the labour code and attempted reform of Chile's strict abortion laws.
 In 2020, all Christian Democrats senators voted in favour of same-sex marriage.

 In 2020, the party gave its support for "Approve" in the 2020 Chilean national plebiscite.

 After the 2019–2021 Chilean protests most of La Nueva Mayoria including the PDC regrouped to form Constituent Unity and participated in the 2021 constitutional convention election (as The Approval List) and the 2021 gubernatorial elections.

 After those elections the group renamed to New Social Pact to participate in the 2021 general election, PDC senator Yasna Provoste was chosen as the coalition's candidate, coming in 5th place with 11.6% of the vote.
 After she lost the first round the PDC supported Gabriel Boric for the second round, in which Boric won the election.

 After Boric won the election, most of the New Social Pact parties supported joining Boric's government, on the other hand the Christian Democrat's president, Ximena Rincon, said that the party would be a "constructive opposition" and said that any member joining the government should have to resign to the party.
 After this the PDC was excluded from the new coalition "Democratic Socialism".